Hollybush Gardens, London, UK

 Standing Figure (all works 2017) and Seated Figure I appear to be of the same sitter – a young black woman whose body is rendered in fluid lines that intimate the curves of her body without sexualization.
 The sitter never meets our gaze, nor is she particularly bashful; we bear witness to her everyday movements.

-Figure with Raised Arms and Figure with Raised Arms II are males, the former topless, his deep brown skin refracting light so intensely that his left arm disappears into the white of the paper.
+Figure with Raised Arms and Raised Arm show males, the latter topless, his deep brown skin refracting light so intensely that his left arm disappears into the white of the paper.
 The blue-green background deepens this contrast, as does the royal blue (towel?) around his waist.
 Figure with Raised Arms is also young but bearded this time; he looks out and beyond the frame nonchalantly.
 Johnson has rendered his tartan shirt in a manner almost reminiscent of an aerial map; it crumbles away at the edges like a glitch in code.

 Two mature women hold my gaze the longest.
 Seated Figure II leans forward, hands clasped.
 She looks pensive, but not exactly worried.
 Johnson’s use of pastels increases in intensity around her face and neck, providing a sense of her complexion’s richness and density.
 Her left eyebrow is raised as if contemplating something she finds ever so slightly ridiculous.

 The only landscape in the show, Reclining Figure, is also the sole unframed work and by far the largest.
 A woman lies on her side, her arms supporting her head, wearing a head wrap and loose dress.
 Johnson’s formal mastery in framing the figure is most sharply observed here.
 Her body extends to the edge of the paper; deep blue acrylic fills the space above, blood red the bottom corners.
 Lines outline her form, whilst her face and arms are detailed in pastel.